iamjoshgilman/Encryptopedia/03 - Content/03 - Storage.md

   2. Can withstand the failure of a single drive.
 - **Disadvantages**:
   1. Write speed is slightly reduced due to parity calculation.
+  2. "Striping with parity" requires at least three drives to function.

 ### RAID 6: Striping with Double Parity
 - **Description**: Similar to RAID 5, but with an extra parity block, ensuring data can be recovered even if two drives fail.